2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

 Example \ref{expl:lag_ext} can also be explained directly by acting tensor functor $\ot$ on $A_1^L\btd A_2^L$. \end{rem}

+\begin{rem} Full open-closed 2D CFT are classified by a lagrangian algebra $A$ in $\fZ(\Mod_V)$ which determines the closed (bulk) CFT, and a simple special Frobenius algebra $B$ in $\Mod_V$ such that $A\cong Z(B)$ which determines the open (boundary) CFT \cite{FRS02,FFRS08,KR09}.
+Different open CFT $B_i$ that share the same bulk CFT $A$ are 1-Morita equivalent. \end{rem}

-Now we want to show \Ar{3} is the composition of \Ar{2} and \Ar{4} in Trinity \ref{fig:alg_cycle}, i.e. for a 1d condensable algebra $B$, taking left/right center $Z_l(B)$/$Z_r(B)$, is equivalent to first taking full center $Z(B)$ then intersect with the left/right components of $\CC\btd \overline{\CC}$:
+We are left to show \Ar{3} is the composition of \Ar{2} and \Ar{4} in Trinity \ref{fig:alg_cycle}, i.e. for a 1d condensable algebra $B$, taking left/right center $Z_l(B)$/$Z_r(B)$, is equivalent to first taking full center $Z(B)$ then intersect with the left/right components of $\CC\btd \overline{\CC}$:

 \begin{lem} $Z_l(B)\cong Z(B)\cap(\CC\btd \one_{\CC})$ and $Z_r(B)\cong Z(B)\cap (\one_{\CC}\btd \overline{\CC})$ as algebras. \end{lem} Above Lemma was first stated in the language of Davydov's center \cite[Section 2.5]{Dav10a}.
 We give a proof in section \ref{sec:pf_center} using Definition \ref{defn:center}.
 Since \Ar{2} and \Ar{4} are both bijections, thus \Ar{3} is also a bijection.
 In other words, for two 2-Morita equivalent condensable algebras $A_1$, $A_2$ in $\CC$, there exists a 1d condensable algebra $B\in \CC$ such that $Z_l(B)\cong A_1$ and $Z_r(B)\cong A_2$.